tunsmart/interactionR/README.md

 value = interactionR(model.glm, exposure_names = c("alc", "smk"), ci.type = "delta", ci.level = 0.95, em = F, recode = F)
 ```

-If we want, we could use the variance recovery method (Zou (2008)) to
+If you want, you could use the variance recovery method (Zou (2008)) to
 estimate the CI for additive interaction measures by specifying “mover”
 for the ‘ci.type’ argument